amarubhe/sap-build-codejam-prerequisite/README.md

 ## 2. Running the Scripts

 1. Clone this repository.
-2. rename `.env.example` to `.env` and fill in your BTP email, password, global account subdomain & subaccount name.
+2. Rename `.env.example` to `.env` and fill in your BTP email, password, global account subdomain & subaccount name.
 3. Run the following command to deploy all required BTP services for the codejam prerequisite:
 ```sh
 npm run deploy